-Blitzer was pivotal to CNNs election coverage throughout Americas Choice 2012, serving as lead anchor on key primary nights, caucus nights and Election night.
-He moderated three of CNNs Republican presidential debates including the first-of-its-kind Tea Party debate.
+Blitzer was pivotal to CNNs election coverage throughout Americas Choice 2012, serving as lead anchor on key primary nights, caucus nights and the Emmy award-winning election night.
+He moderated three of CNNs Republican presidential debates including the first-of-its-kind tea party debate.
 During the 2008 presidential election, Blitzer spearheaded CNNs Peabody Award-winning coverage of the presidential primary debates and campaigns.
 He also led CNNs Emmy-winning America Votes 2006 coverage and America Votes 2004.
 Furthermore, he anchored the networks coverage during the inaugurations of Presidents Barack Obama and George W. Bush.

 In addition to politics, Blitzer is also known for his in-depth reporting on international news.
-Most recently, Blitzer traveled to Cairo, Egypt to sit down at the presidential palace with the countrys first democratically elected leader, President Mohamed Morsy.
+In January 2013, Blitzer traveled to Cairo, Egypt to sit down at the presidential palace with President Mohamed Morsy.
 In December 2010, he was granted rare access to travel to North Korea with former New Mexico Gov. Bill Richardson.
 While in country as the only network journalist, he took viewers inside the communist, totalitarian regime with reports from the rarely seen streets of Pyongyang and Kim II-sung University.

 Known for his Middle East expertise, Blitzer reported from Israel in the midst of the war between that country and Hezbollah during the summer of 2006 and he also returned to the region with CNN anchor Anderson Cooper in 2012.
 In 2005, Blitzer was the only American news anchor to cover the Dubai Ports World story on the ground in the United Arab Emirates.
 He also traveled to the Middle East in 2005 to report on the second anniversary of the war in Iraq.
 In 2003, Blitzer reported on the Iraq war from the Persian Gulf region.